Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Experimental Setup

 \subsection{Implementation Details}

-We describe the implementation details of our method as follows: \begin{itemize}[leftmargin=*] \item We use an MLP network that consists of 2 hidden layers with 2048 hidden units and ReLU activation \citep{xu2015empirical} to estimate flow function $F_{\theta}$. \item we encode each state into a one-hot encoding vector and feed them into the MLP network. \item We clip gradient norms to a maximum of 10.0 to prevent unstable gradient updates. \item We run all the experiments in this paper on an RTX 3090 machine. \end{itemize} Below we introduce separate details for different benchmarks used in this paper. \paragraph{TF Bind generation.} For the tree-structured TF Bind task, we follow the experimental setup described in \citet{jain2022biological}; For the graph-structured TF Bind task, we follow the experimental setup described in \citet{shen2023towards}.
+\begin{itemize}[leftmargin=*] \item We use an MLP network that consists of 2 hidden layers with 2048 hidden units and ReLU activation \citep{xu2015empirical} to estimate flow function $F_{\theta}$. \item We encode each state into a one-hot encoding vector and feed them into the MLP network. \item We clip gradient norms to a maximum of 10.0 to prevent unstable gradient updates. \item We run all the experiments in this paper with RTX 3090 GPU. \end{itemize} Below we introduce separate details for different benchmarks used in this paper.
+For thorough comparison across methods considering the path-invariance property, we consider minimally modified transition dynamics that ensure the assumption required for GFlowNets and RL can be satisfied for comprehensive evaluation.
+Specifically, when the sequences contain the same amino acids for adding, we restrict the construction process to only append amino acids.
+This modification only affects a few border cases, and it maintains the essential characteristics of the original tasks. \paragraph{TF Bind generation.} For the tree-structured TF Bind task, we follow the experimental setup described in \citet{jain2022biological}; For the graph-structured TF Bind task, we follow the experimental setup described in \citet{shen2023towards}.
 We select four tasks defined by different reward functions in \citet{lorenz2011viennarna}, i.e., \emph{SIX6\_T165A\_R1\_8mers}, \emph{ARX\_P353L\_R2\_8mers}, \emph{PAX3\_Y90H\_R1\_8mers} and \emph{WT1\_REF\_R1\_8mers}.
-In this task, we train our model for $1e^4$ steps, using the Adam optimizer \cite{kingma2014adam} with a $3e^{-3}$ learning rate.
-We set the reward threshold as 0.8 and the distance threshold as 3 to compute the number of modes discovered during training. \paragraph{RNA Sequence generation.} We consider the PA-MDP to generate strings of 14 nucleobases.
-Following \citet{pan2024pre}, we present four different tasks characterized by different reward functions, i.e., \emph{RNA1}, \emph{RNA2}, \emph{RNA3} and \emph{RNA4}.
-In this task, we train our model for $1e^4$ steps, using the Adam optimizer \cite{kingma2014adam} with a $3e^{-3}$ learning rate.
-We set the reward exponent as 3.
+In this task, we train our model for $1e4$ steps, using the Adam optimizer \cite{kingma2014adam} with a $3e{-3}$ learning rate.
 We set the reward threshold as 0.8 and the distance threshold as 3 to compute the number of modes discovered during training.
-We normalize the reward into $[0.001, 10]$ during training. \paragraph{Molecule generation.} The goal of QM9 is to generate a molecule with 5 blocks from 12 building blocks with 2 stems.
-The goal of sEH is to generate a molecule with 6 blocks from 18 building blocks with 2 stems.
-Following the experimental setup described in \citet{kim2023local}, we set the reward exponent as 5 for QM9, and 6 for sEH.
-In these 2 tasks, we train our model for $2e^3$ steps, using the Adam optimizer \cite{kingma2014adam} with a $1e^{-3}$ learning rate.
-To compute the number of modes discovered during training, we set the reward threshold as 6.5 and the distance threshold as 2 for sEH, and set the reward threshold as 1.4 and the distance threshold as 3 for QM9.
-We normalize the reward into $[0.001, 1000]$ for QM9, and $[0.001,300]$ for sEH.
-This normalization is beneficial for flow regression. \paragraph{Baselines.} We implement the MaxEnt RL baselines, including soft DQN and Munchausen DQN, by borrowing the code from \url{https://github.com/d-tiapkin/gflownet-rl} \citep{tiapkin2024generative}.
-We implement the baselines of GFlowNets based on the codes from \url{https://github.com/dbsxodud-11/ls_gfn} \citep{kim2023local}.